 Axial Seamount Expeditions

 Axial Seamount is the most active submarine volcano in the NE Pacific.
 It rises to a depth of 1400 m below sea level and is located about 300 miles off the coast of Oregon.
 Axial Seamount was the site of the world's first underwater volcano observatory called NeMO and has erupted most recently in 2015, 2011 and 1998.
-Because it is so active, Axial has been chosen as a key node on a new cabled observatory, which is part of the National Science Foundation’s Ocean Observatory Initiative (OOI).
-Plots of real-time data from the OOI Cabled Array are available -> HERE.
-Follow our attempts to forecast when it will erupt next -> HERE.
+Because it is so active, we make expeditions out to Axial Seamount usually every 2 years.
+Related websites show plots of real-time data from the OOI Cabled Array, and follow our attempts to forecast the next eruption.

-The 2024 expedition to Axial Seamount was June 21-July 2 aboard the R/V Atlantis, with ROV Jason and AUV Sentry on board.
+The 2024 expedition worked at Axial Seamount between June 21-July 2 aboard the R/V Atlantis, with ROV Jason and AUV Sentry on board.
 We repeated the pressure measurements and AUV bathymetry lines documenting the inflation of the volcano since its last eruption 2015.
 We also deployed 6 new seafloor benchmarks to better document inflation in the northern half of the caldera.

 This year we had freelance science reporter Marley Parker out with us, and she wrote a blog post for the NDSF website and created a video summary of the expedition.
-She also wrote two additional blog posts on her own website with additional photos: HERE and HERE.
+She also wrote two additional blog posts on her own website with additional photos: Post#1, Post#2

 The 2022 expedition to Axial Seamount took place June 19-July 2 aboard the R/V Thompson, once again with ROV Jason and AUV Sentry on board.
 We made our time-series measurements of the inflation of the volcano and collect high-resolution repeat bathymetry with the AUV.
 We deployed 4 new pressure benchmarks to see whether there is slip occuring across the caldera faults.
 Also we successfully tested and integrated Terrain Relative Navigation software on AUV Sentry, which allowed it to navigate itself relative to previously collected bathymetry.

 This year we had Oregon Public Broadcasting (OPB) reporter Jes Burns and videographer Stephani Gordon out with us, and they produced a fun and informative episode of "All Science, No Fiction" about our work, and a full episode of the OPB TV show Oregon Field Guide.
-Three parts of the show are on YouTube: HERE, HERE, and HERE.
+Three parts of the show are on YouTube: Part#1, Part#2, and Part#3.

 The 2020 expedition to Axial Seamount took place September 1-20 aboard the R/V Thompson, with ROV Jason and AUV Sentry on board.
 The main goal, again, was to continue time-series measurements of the volcanic inflation of the submarine volcano and collect high-resolution repeat bathymetry with the AUV.
 This expedition was unusual since it occurred during the COVID-19 epidemic, involving pre-cruise quarantine and COVID testing for everyone getting on the ship.
 Wildfires in Oregon along with strong easterly winds blew smoke (and land birds) out to the ship during the cruise.

-Follow the Axial 2020 cruise blog on the UW Interactive Oceans web site.
+An Axial 2020 cruise blog followed the expedition on the UW Interactive Oceans web site.

 The 2017 expedition to Axial Seamount was on R/V Revelle, July 13-23, with ROV Jason and AUV Sentry on board.
 On this expedition we made measurements to monitor the continued re-inflation of the volcano since its last eruption in 2015 so we can better understand how magma is supplied and stored within the volcano, how it fuels hydrothermal vents and their biological communities, and how we can refine forecasts of future eruptions.
 We also sampled hydrothermal vents to continue a time-series aimed and understanding the interactions between volcanic events and the hydrothermal and biological systems.